Richard Burbage

-Richard Burbage (c.
-1567 – 13 March 1619) was an English stage actor, widely considered to have been one of the most famous actors of the Globe Theatre and of his time.
+Richard Burbage (6 January 1567 – 13 March 1619) was an English stage actor, widely considered to have been one of the most famous actors of the Globe Theatre and of his time.
 In addition to being a stage actor, he was also a theatre owner, entrepreneur, and painter.
 He was the younger brother of Cuthbert Burbage.
 They were both actors in drama.
 Burbage was a business associate and friend to William Shakespeare.
+He was the first actor to play the title role in Shakespeare's tragedy Hamlet.

-The son of James Burbage, a joiner who became a theatrical impresario and entrepreneur, also founded the first theatre.
+He was the son of James Burbage, a joiner who became a theatrical impresario and entrepreneur, founding a theatre.
 Burbage was a popular actor by his early 20s.
-He excelled in plays with the theme of tragedies.
+He excelled in tragedies.
 His early acting career is poorly documented.
-As many young actors of his time, he may have played the part of women in productions before taking any of the roles he is known for.
+Like many young actors of his time, he may have played the part of women in productions before taking any of the roles for which he is known.
 As James Burbage acted for the Earl of Leicester's company, it has been suggested that his son, Richard, likely got his start with the company as well.

 Burbage was described as being short and stout but was said to be an impressive figure, with numerous praises written of him in contemporary accounts.
 His power and scope as an actor is revealed in the sheer size of the roles he played.
 He was a great box office draw.
 Of the hundreds of plays and thousands of roles for actors that date from the 1580–1610 era, there are only twenty or so roles that are longer than 800 lines.
 Edward Alleyn was the first English actor to manage such roles, in Marlowe's Tamburlaine and The Jew of Malta; but the majority of these star roles, thirteen of the twenty, were acted by Burbage.
 He was said to be quite rich because he was earning income from being the primary housekeeper of two playhouses, a sharer in the King's Men, a lead actor and a painter.